 There are several of these available, manufactured by companies such as Terk, Audiovox, and others.

 Most of these are professional antennas with a small pre-amplifier intended to boost the signal before it reaches your radio.
 However, most radios already have a very good pre-amplifier built into their circuitry and so you might be better off with just a “dipole” antenna connected to your radio.

 Unless the radio’s internal amplification is not working properly, additional pre-amplification sometimes does more bad than good – causing increased noise in the reception.

 Step 5: Create An Indoor Antenna

-You will build it in a similar manner as we recommended that you would modify the antenna.
-That is, you would be attached to the back of the radio, then you would string up the wire somewhere in the room as a “T” with the two ends extended as far as possible from each other.
+You will build it similarly as we recommended that you would modify the antenna.
+That is, you would be attached to the back of the radio, and then you would string up the wire somewhere in the room as a “T” with the two ends extended as far as possible from each other.
 Of course, this might not be as slight and may hurt your home’s décor.
 Again, try to tack up the “T” portion outside for improved reception.

 If you can’t afford to purchase an indoor antenna or create one, you can also grab an old pair of TV rabbit ears and attach them to the antenna terminals.
 You could even build your own yagi antenna.
 If you are using one of these, simply attach the u-hooks to the antenna screw terminals.